shivasiddharth/GassistPi/README.md

 ### **Community: For Non-Issue Help and Interaction** [![Join the chat at https://gitter.im/publiclab/publiclab](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/GassistPi/Lobby/)
 *******************************************************************************************************************************
 ## 12-Oct-2018 Update:
 **Use custom actions in your native or Non-english languages.
-Non-English languages supported: French, Italian, German, Spanish.**
+Non-English languages supported: French, Italian, German, Spanish and Dutch.**
 *******************************************************************************************************************************

 # Features (All features are applicable to all Pi boards, unless and otherwise mentioned):